openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 #.
 On the **Instructor Tools** bar, select **Delete Team**.
 #.
 In the confirmation message, select **Delete**.

-   You see a confirmation that the team has been deleted.
+   You are returned to the topic page where you are notified that the team has been successfully deleted.
 The team no longer appears in the teams list within its topic.
 Learners who were previously members of this team no longer belong to a team.